 - Background – This is the explanation of the context and the need

-- Long-term Goal(s)- These represent the final outcome that you desire to achieve
+- Long-term Goal(s)- These represent the outcome that you desire to achieve

-- Outcomes/ Preconditions – These includes descriptions of goals and how they are essential for themselves and for the ultimate goal
+- Outcomes/ Preconditions – These include descriptions of goals and how they are essential for themselves and the ultimate goal

-- Assumptions and Justifications – The reasons or facts behind an initiatives features
+- Assumptions and Justifications – The reasons or facts behind an initiative features

 - Indicators – This represents the description of how each outcome will be measured